A Case for the Resurrection of Christ—Part 2

 Hallucination Hypothesis

-Skeptic biblical scholars Michael Goulder and Gerd Lüdemann think that certain psychological conditions (i.e., hallucinations, delusions, visions, etc.) brought about the experiences of a risen Jesus in the disciples.[3]
-Goulder refers to hallucination experiences as “communal delusions”[4] while Lüdemann prefers to describe hallucinations as “nonveridical [i.e., not genuine] visions.”[5]
+Skeptic biblical scholars Michael Goulder and Gerd Lüdemann think that certain psychological conditions (i.e., hallucinations, delusions, visions, etc.) brought about the experiences of a risen Jesus in some or all of the disciples.[6]
+Goulder refers to hallucination experiences as “communal delusions”[7] while Lüdemann prefers to describe hallucinations as “nonveridical [i.e., not genuine] visions.”[8]

-Second, hallucinations are private experiences that occur in an individual’s mind.
-They are not collective experiences but represent a “misattribution of private events.”[9]
-Thus, there is a limited possibility for individual hallucinations to be shared across persons.
+Hallucinations are private experiences that occur in the minds of individuals.
+Hallucinations represent a “misattribution of private events.”[9]
+Thus, they are sensory experiences that do not represent what is real or veridical.
+Hallucinations are personal, not collective experiences, thus, there is a limited possibility for individual hallucinations to be shared across persons.

-Third, hallucinations do not adequately account for all purported appearances of Jesus.
-It is understandable why some might believe that certain individuals cited in the New Testament suffered a hallucination.
-Peter, for example, must have felt guilty (for denying Jesus and running away) and was grief-stricken by the loss of his Master.
-He was a true believer and wanted the resurrection to be true.
-Thus, Peter was perhaps the perfect candidate for a hallucination.
-According to one view, Peter purportedly hallucinated Jesus’s appearance and then shared his experience with other disciples who had similar hallucinations.
-These hallucinations were subsequently spread to groups of different sizes.[10]
-However, even if one accepts the idea that a “chain reaction” of hallucinations was started by Peter and spread like an infection to the other disciples, this will not explain Jesus’s appearances to James and Paul, who stood outside the chain.[11]
+Third, it is understandable why some might believe that certain individuals cited in the New Testament suffered a hallucination.
+Peter, for example, must have felt guilty for denying Jesus and running away during his arrest and was most likely grief-stricken by the loss of his Master.
+He was a sincere believer and, therefore, had every reason to want the resurrection to be true.
+Indeed, Peter was perhaps the perfect candidate for a hallucination.
+According to one view, Peter purportedly hallucinated Jesus’s appearance and then communicated his experience with other disciples who then shared his hallucination.[10]
+Nevertheless, although hallucinations could have been at work in a small group of individual believers, it is unlikely that hallucinations accounted for all or even most of the resurrection appearances.
+Even if one accepts the idea that a “chain reaction” of hallucinations was started by Peter and spread like an infection to the other disciples, this does not explain Jesus’s appearances to James, Paul, and others who stood outside the chain.[11]
 Neither James, “the Lord’s brother” (see Gal.
 1:19), nor Paul was a follower of Jesus during his ministry.
 Therefore, there is no compelling reason to assume they were in the right frame of mind to experience a hallucination.
-Paul couldn’t care less about Jesus’s death; he opposed Christianity until his conversion experience (Acts 8:1–3; 9:2).
-James most likely did not believe in the work of his brother Jesus and stood opposed to him throughout his earthly ministry (Jn.
+Paul had no contact with Jesus during his lifetime and would have had no expectations regarding Jesus’s status after his death.
+Paul was antagonistic to all who promoted and practiced Christianity until his conversion experience, about two to three years after Jesus’s crucifixion (Acts 8:1–3; 9:2).
+James did not believe in the work of his brother Jesus and stood opposed to him throughout his earthly ministry (Jn.
 7:3–5).[12]
+Others, like Thomas, who doubted Jesus, wouldn’t have been a good candidate for hallucinations due to his observed tendency toward skepticism.

-Today, even among agnostic and atheist historians, Jesus’s crucifixion and death are considered established facts.
-According to New Testament scholar Bart Ehrman (agnostic), “One of the most certain facts of history is that Jesus was crucified on orders of the Roman prefect of Judea, Pontius Pilate.”[19]
+Today, even among agnostic and atheist historians, Jesus’s crucifixion and death are often considered two established facts.
+According to (agnostic/atheist) New Testament scholar Bart Ehrman, “That Jesus died by crucifixion is almost universally attested in our sources, early and late.”[19]
 Atheist historian Gerd Lüdemann adds, “Jesus’ death as a consequence of crucifixion is indisputable.”[20]
-New Testament scholar John Dominic Crossan, who thought that Jesus’s deity was, at best, a mere metaphor, stated that there is not the “slightest doubt about the fact of Jesus’ crucifixion under Pontius Pilate” and “That he was crucified is as sure as anything historical can ever be.”[21]
+New Testament scholar John Dominic Crossan, who believes that the claim of Jesus’s deity is, at best, a mere metaphor, stated that there is not the “slightest doubt about the fact of Jesus’ crucifixion under Pontius Pilate” and “That he was crucified is as sure as anything historical can ever be.”[21]

 Conspiracy Hypothesis

-Eminent New Testament scholar Dale C. Allison Jr. tells us that a conspiracy theory requires conscious deception on the disciples’ part.[22]
+Eminent New Testament scholar Dale C. Allison Jr. tells us that a duplicity theory requires “conscious deception” on the part of those involved.[22]
 But to what end?
 Did the disciples think that if they pirated Jesus’s body, they would gain favor among the Jewish leaders?
 Did they believe that such a lie would lead them to a rewarding and lucrative vocation for the rest of their lives?
 Probably not.
 As Sean McDowell notes: “The apostles proclaimed the risen Jesus to skeptical and antagonistic audiences with full knowledge they would likely suffer and die for their beliefs.”[23]
-Licona puts a fine point on it: “The disciples’ willingness to suffer and die for their beliefs indicates that they certainly regarded those beliefs as true.
+Licona put a fine point on it: “The disciples’ willingness to suffer and die for their beliefs indicates that they certainly regarded those beliefs as true.
 The case is strong in that they did not willfully lie about the appearance of the risen Jesus.
 Liars make poor martyrs.”[24]
-Even if the disciples did not end up dying for their faith, at the very least, they endured public scorn and persecution and risked their lives and their families fates.
-Should we believe they did so while not believing God raised Jesus from the dead?
+Even if the disciples did not end up dying for their faith, at the very least, they endured public scorn and persecution and risked their lives and the futures of their families.
+Should we think it likely that they did so while not believing God raised Jesus from the dead?

-Perhaps the only version of this hypothesis that would have some hypothetical weight would be if one or more of the other followers of Jesus, unbeknownst to the disciples, spirited away Jesus’s body (perhaps to restore his good name) and kept this fact hidden from the disciples and everyone else.
-Though some might find this sub-hypothesis acceptable, it seems far-fetched that such a deception could have emerged and persisted without the disciples and others finding out.
+Perhaps the only version of this hypothesis that would have some hypothetical weight would be if one or more well-meaning followers of Jesus, unbeknownst to the disciples, spirited away Jesus’s body (perhaps to restore his good name?) and kept this fact hidden from the disciples and everyone else.
+Though some might find this sub-hypothesis acceptable, it seems far-fetched that such a deception, even if carried out by religiously or socially concerned individuals, could have emerged and persisted without the disciples and others finding out.
 It is unclear what motive would have coerced a group of followers to keep such a fact from the disciples, the family of Jesus, and everyone else.
+And, if they did inform the disciples and others, then one would have to believe that this conspiracy was carried out and promoted on a wide scale.
+But to what end?
+It seems unfathomable.

-The critical weakness of H4 is that it is predominantly ad hoc and lacks evidence demonstrating its truth.
-It’s a convenient idea for skeptics but lacks supporting facts.
+In conclusion, H4 seems ad hoc and lacks compelling evidence to support its truth.
+It may be a convenient idea for skeptics, and perhaps this accounts for its popularity, but it lacks supporting facts.

 Myth Hypothesis

-Some believe that the resurrection was a mythical tale, either concocted by the disciples or perhaps produced by others after the original followers of Jesus were deceased.
-However, this doesn’t square with the fact that the creed in 1 Corinthians 15 demonstrates that Christians most likely believed in the death, burial, and resurrection very early, perhaps even weeks or months after the crucifixion.
+Some believe that the resurrection was a mythical tale that was constructed long after the events in question.
+These tales were either concocted by the disciples or were perhaps produced by others after the original followers of Jesus were deceased.
+However, this doesn’t square with the fact that the creed in 1 Corinthians 15 demonstrates that Christians most likely believed in the death, burial, and resurrection early on, perhaps even weeks or months after the crucifixion.
 There was simply no time for mythical development.
-The reliability and early dating of the creed (see Part 1) would severely impact the credibility of any hypothesis that claims that early Christians believed in a mythological story.
+The reliability and early dating of the creed (see Part 1) would severely impact the credibility of any hypothesis that claims that early Christians believed in a mythological story of the resurrection.

 Conclusion

-In conclusion, I have not attempted to prove the truth of the resurrection, nor have I claimed to refute every naturalistic hypothesis.
-I presented four facts, which are widely supported, and I offered five possible explanations for the proposed facts.
-It is my contention that the resurrection hypothesis represents the best explanation of the facts.
-If you think other hypotheses are better than the ones I proposed, then I recommend you study them and compare them to the resurrection hypothesis.
-Ask yourself how well each hypothesis explains the facts.
-If you are reluctant to accept the resurrection hypothesis solely because it requires the existence of God, then perhaps you should reevaluate whether an all-powerful, all-knowing, all-loving Being (i.e., the God of Christian theism) exists.
+In conclusion, I presented four facts that are widely supported, and I offered five possible explanations for the proposed facts.
+I have not attempted to prove the truth of the resurrection, nor have I claimed to refute every naturalistic hypothesis (I’ve only included those I consider to be the more commonly professed).
+It is my contention that the facts point to the resurrection hypothesis as the best explanation.
+If you are reluctant to accept the resurrection hypothesis solely because it requires the existence of God, then perhaps you should reevaluate whether an all-powerful, all-knowing, all-loving Being (i.e., the God of Christian theism) could possibly exist.
 Plenty of theistic arguments have been put forth to demonstrate God’s existence.

-So, right now, let me challenge you to pick a horse in the race.
+At this point, let me challenge you to pick a horse in the race.
 If you think that one of the hypotheses (i.e., H1–H5) represents a better explanation of the facts than the others, then run with it.
 Your decision will not be written in stone.
 It is simply a judgment reflecting your current thoughts about the options presented.
 Ask yourself if the naturalistic hypotheses—hallucination, apparent death, conspiracy, or myth—make better sense of the facts.
-Or does the resurrection hypothesis seem a more probable explanation?
+Or does the resurrection hypothesis seem a more plausible explanation?
 Focus your future studies on whatever hypothesis you choose and test it to be sure it holds water.

-In my opinion, the resurrection hypothesis provides a better, more consistent, and coherent explanation for why so many early Christians believed in the resurrection appearances and lived the rest of their lives proclaiming this good news to all who would listen (even to those who would do them harm).
-Thus, one can be rationally justified in believing that Jesus rose from the dead unless or until there are other hypotheses that better explain the beliefs of the early Church.
+In my opinion, the resurrection hypothesis provides a better, more consistent, and coherent explanation for why so many early Christians believed in the resurrection and lived the rest of their lives proclaiming this good news to all who would listen (even to those who would do them harm).
+If you agree, you can be rationally justified in believing that Jesus rose from the dead unless or until there are other hypotheses that better explain the beliefs of the early Church.

 About the Author